-Driving innovation in primary and secondary schooling in the U.S. – a place that’s resisted change for decades – takes a diverse set of people who take the work seriously without taking themselves too seriously.
+Driving innovation in American education – a place that’s resisted change for decades – takes a diverse set of people who take the work seriously without taking themselves too seriously.
 We’ve built charter schools.
-We’ve started educational technology companies.
-We’ve built houses in low-income communities.
+We’ve run EdTech companies.
+We’ve built houses and organized communities.
 We do as much as we can with as small of a team as possible.
 Join us.

 Founder and CEO